toextendmylimits/LinkedIn/coding_questions.md

 I store all positions of each word, then use a two-pointer scan over the two sorted index lists to compute the shortest distance in O(m+n) per query.”

 ## 243. Shortest Word Distance
-If the words differ, I track their last positions as I scan.
+I track the most recent positions of both words as I scan the list once.
+Every time I have valid positions for both, I update the minimum distance.
+This gives an O(N) one-pass O(1)-space solution.

 ## 245. Shortest Word Distance III
 If the words differ, I track their last positions as I scan.